This is based on opinion. Please don't list it on a work's trope example list.

 The real life backstory.

-The part where Georg, the counsellor, helps Tina to her first real breakthrough in the grief process.
-Tina's dialogue in that scene is heartbreaking.
+The part where Georg, the school's social worker, helps Tina to her first real breakthrough in the grief process.
+Tina's monologue in that scene is heartbreaking.

 Tina: The only thing I can't forgive her for is that she died.
 I just don't understand how she could do it.
 How the hell can she go and get hit by a car and die and leave me behind to take care of Mom and Dad and friends and life and missing her, missing her, I miss you, I miss you so god damned much!